zhiyuan0112/SAI/ptf/docs/PTF-SAIv2Overview.md

     acs-repo.corp.microsoft.com:5001/docker-syncd-brcm-rpc     20201231.76         fc97962d4b2a        983MB
     ```
     **Here, the 20201231.76 is the OS_VERSION**
-2. upload the build out dockers
+2. Upload the build out dockers

     We need to upload those docker to your local available docker registery:
     - docker saiserverv2 at <local_folder>/sonic-buildimage/target/docker-saiserverv2-brcm.gz